-In November 2019 the organization became a foundation under Dutch law and works now under the name of Stichting MONO JAPAN.
+In November 2019 the organisation became a foundation under Dutch law and works now under the name of Stichting MONO JAPAN.
 Stichting MONO JAPAN functions as an active platform moderator in establishing new Dutch-Japanese creative partnerships.

-In 2020, MONO JAPAN move its Artist In Residence (AIR) program for designers/artists in The Netherlands and traditional craftspeople/artisans in Japan to a digital platform.
+In 2020, MONO JAPAN moved its Artist In Residence (AIR) program for designers/artists in The Netherlands and traditional craftspeople/artisans in Japan to a digital platform.
 MJ ONLINE AIR was held from October 2020 to April 2021, the online meetings were archived on YouTube channel.

 This program is supported by the Creative Industries Fund NL and The Embassy of The Kingdom of The Netherlands.